Repeatable Energy-Efficient Perching for Flapping-Wing Robots Using Soft Grippers: Testing and Results

 Based on these results, attachment strength measured through the perpendicular disturbance force is well-performing at inclinations up to 10°.
 This would enable the system to find a large variety of perching opportunities on natural structures such as inclined tree branches and man-made struts.
 However, the resistance against axial disturbance forces after successful perching attempts is severely diminished at these higher inclinations.
 Therefore, if robustness against axial disturbances is required, e.g. in windy outdoor scenarios, perching objects of lower inclination will be strongly preferred.
+To further increase this resistance, especially at higher inclinations, an optimisation of the gripper surface material would be required to provide better adhesion to the perching object.
 The full feasibility envelope is further explored in testing in the following section.